Glossary - Blood & Health Test & Other Medical Definitions

 SOME BLOOD HEALTH and PHYSICAL HEALTH MEDICAL TERMINOLOGY DEFINITIONS.

-(We thought you might find these terms helpful to know...but don't have time to "Google" them!)
+(We thought you might find these terms helpful to know...but might not have the time to "Google" them!)

 The outer portion of the adrenal gland located on top of each kidney.
 The adrenal cortex produces steroid hormones which regulate carbohydrate and fat metabolism and mineralocorticoid hormones which regulate salt and water balance in the body.